Dark Red Line (Bangkok): Krung Thep Aphiwat Central Terminal (Bangkok's new Intercity terminal station)

 In March 2013, the new Bang Sue Grand Station started construction.
 Between March and June, excavation works for the foundation of the Terminal were delayed by the unearthing of numerous World War II unexploded bombs which required safe removal by the Thai army Explosive Ordnance Teams.
 In July 2014, construction was 10% behind schedule.

 The new station was originally scheduled to open by end of 2016 but the above-mentioned redesign work and other delays resulted in an expected 2020 opening date.
 In September 2017, construction progress of the station civil works was at 57.50%.
 By the end of September 2019 civil works were at 86.01%.
 By July 2020, civil works were almost complete at 99.8%.

+Construction on the station was completed in August 2021.